SC-SGS/CPPuddle/README.md

 #### Build / Install

-- Spack package
-A spack package for CPPuddle is available in the [octotiger-spack repository](https://github.com/G-071/octotiger-spack)
+- A spack package for CPPuddle is available in the [octotiger-spack repository](https://github.com/G-071/octotiger-spack)

 - Basic CMake build